 H. Kirk Watson, M.D.

 Dr. Watson received his medical degree from George Washington University and completed his residency at Hartford Hospital in Hartford, Connecticut.
 He is a board certified orthopaedic surgeon with fellowship training and a specialty board certification in hand surgery.
-He was accepted into the American Society for Surgery of Hand.
+He is a lifetime member of the American Society for Surgery of the Hand.
 Dr. Watson has to his credit an extensive number of scientific peer review articles and publications.
-He is the most published author in the Journal of Hand Surgery since its inception.
 The “Watsonian” approach to postoperative care was introduced in the early seventies.

 Dr. Watson is the founder and first president of the New England Hand Society.
-He is the founder and chief of the Connecticut Combined Hand Surgery Fellowship Training Program at Hartford Hospital, in association with the University of Connecticut.
-Dr. Watson has trained 141 orthopaedic hand surgeons since starting the fellowship program.
+He is the founder and Director Emeritus of the University of Connecticut Hand Surgery Fellowship.
+Dr. Watson has trained over 170 hand surgeons since starting the fellowship program.
 Dr. Watson was the Orthopaedist of the Year in the Connecticut State Medical Society in 2000.
-He has been listed in Best Doctors of America since its inception.
-He has been chosen by his peers and is the only listed hand surgeon chosen by Hartford Magazine's Peer Review Study.
+He has been listed in Best Doctors of America, 1992-2004.
+He was listed in the Leading Physicians of the World, 2010-2011 by The International Association of Health Care Professionals.

 Duffield Ashmead, M.D.

-Originally from Philadelphia, Dr. Ashmead completed his undergraduate training at Princeton before attending Columbia University College of Physicians and Surgeons in New York City.
+Originally from Philadelphia, Dr. Ashmead completed his undergraduate education at Princeton before attending Columbia University College of Physicians and Surgeons in New York City.
 After preliminary general surgical training at Hartford Hospital in Hartford, Connecticut, Dr. Ashmead completed a one year fellowship in surgery of the hand with the Connecticut Combined Hand Surgery Fellowship at the University of Connecticut.
-He was a resident in plastic and reconstructive surgery at the University of Massachusetts, Worcester, Massachusetts.
-An additional eighteen months of fellowship training includes six months at the Hospital for Sick Children, London, England.
-Dr. Ashmead has held teaching appointments at the University of Massachusetts and at Yale; he is currently the Director of the University of Connecticut Combined Hand Surgery Fellowship Program and is an Assistant Clinical Professor of Surgery and Orthopaedics at the University of Connecticut.
+He was a resident in plastic and reconstructive surgery at the University of Massachusetts, Worcester.
+An additional eighteen months of fellowship training included six months at the Hospital for Sick Children, London, England.
+Dr. Ashmead has held teaching appointments at the University of Massachusetts and at Yale; he is currently the Program Director of the University of Connecticut Hand Surgery Fellowship and is an Assistant Clinical Professor of Surgery at the University of Connecticut.
 Having published a variety of scientific articles and book chapters, he remains active in clinical research and the teaching of residents and postgraduate fellows.

 Daniel J. Mastella, M.D.